 This site contains useful information on being prepared in the event of severe weather, hazardous events, and other emergency situations.
 It also includes information on what to do during flash floods, power outages, shooting incident and other threatening situations.
 Being prepared can make a difference during life threatening emergencies.
 Go to the Emergency website to learn more.

-TIPS expands the methods by which any member of the university community can share matters they feel need to be elevated or addressed.
+UNL Report expands the methods by which any member of the university community can share matters they feel need to be elevated or addressed.
 It is not the university’s intent to replace direct contact with university officials, but instead to provide an avenue for reporting campus incidents or positive acts of kindness that you feel need to be shared.

 While anonymous reporting is an option, please be aware that should you wish to remain anonymous we cannot provide you a follow-up.
 Therefore, some form of contact information is beneficial.